More Than a Miracle: Plot

 Once Isabella reaches her home she is relieved to have lost the prince, but she hasn’t, and he knocks on her door demanding she use the flour to make him seven dumplings.
 She agrees just to be rid of him.
 She serves the dumplings, and there are only six.
 The prince asks where the seventh dumpling is, and she has no real answer and asks him to leave.
 He says without the seventh dumpling he will die, and proceeds to play dead in front of her house.
-Isabella initially thinks she killed him, but becomes angry at the rouse making her feel stupid.
+Isabella initially thinks she killed him, but becomes angry at the ruse making her feel stupid.
 She says two can play that game, and knocks on all her neighbors doors to ask them for help because a “Spaniard died in front of my house”.
 The neighbors then steal the prince’s ring and bury his body in a shallow grave covered by leaves and tree branches.

 Night comes and with it so does a storm.
 Isabella becomes worried about the prince and goes to where he is buried to check on him.
 Moving the branches she discovers he is gone, and an old woman/witch comes up to her and tells her she lost a prince.
 The old woman then takes Isabella to the woods where she meets a group of old witches and asks for their help locating the prince and if he loves her.
 The witches tell her he did love her, and argue with each other about what is the best spell to make a man fall in love with you, arguing over two specific methods.
 Another witch stares into water and successfully locates the prince at a nunnery and tells Isabella, but as this happens an owl screams causing the prince to catch a chill, and the wind to blow aggressively because of the magic.
 The owl flies towards Isabella scaring her, and she cries out for the Madonna, which causes all the old witches to scream and flee.

 After the witches leave Isabella struggles to remember the two spells the old witches told her.
 Remembering only one fully, she puts the tip of her tongue in the keyhole of a lock, which instantly physically paralyzes the princes, making him completely unable to move.